Why Rust for AI/ML

 - Rust Programming Language Book: rust-lang.org/learn

-- Hands-On Machine Learning by Géron (Chapter 1, for Python context)
+- Hands-On Machine Learning by Géron (for Python context)

 linfa